 22 is the sweetest baby and his foster’s favorite — and as an experienced bottle-baby foster, that says something!
 22’s needy charm and unwavering love and attention to his siblings and every human he meets is simply irresistible.
 We doubt this boy will be available for long!

 23 is a huntress!
 She is high-energy with a curious mind and busy paws.
 You can find 23 pouncing on her siblings, scaling a cat tree, or otherwise creating new adventures for herself.

 Female, approx 2 years old

 Instead of decaf, consider Coffee for those warm vibes!
-She’s a mellow soul who loves to be pet, especially after she gets over her initial shyness.
+She’s highly caffeinated with “tortitude” and serves up equal doses of sassy and sweet!
+She would do well either as a solo cat or with other cats with a gradual introduction.
 Coffee was transported from Aka‘ula Cat Garden, a cat sanctuary on Moloka‘i, as part of an ongoing collab with KAT Charities, in the hopes of upping her chances of finding her furrever home on O‘ahu.

 Male, approx 2 years old

 Eclipse is a sweet boy who can be a little shy at first, but we’ve cracked the code, which is quite simple: he absolutely loves attention, and loves to be pet!
 He and his brother were found abandoned in a residential area.
 A kind neighbor had been looking after the two cats, but had a couple of rambunctious dogs and couldn’t take them indoors to foster or adopt them.
 Eclipse was rescued off the streets in collaboration between KAT Charities and Catopia Hawai‘i.

 Female, approx 3 years old